smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 There are several ways that the HMI should communicate its UI capabilities to SDL Core.
 When first connecting the HMI to SDL Core, SDL Core will send a `UI.GetCapabilities` request (a similar GetCapabilities request is sent for every interface).
 The HMI's response should include accurate information relating to its supported display capabilities, audio pass through capabilities, soft button capabilities, and various other system capabilities (See [UI.GetCapabilities](https://smartdevicelink.com/en/docs/hmi/master/ui/getcapabilities/#parameters_1)).

 It is likely that the UI capabilities will be different for each template view, therefore it is important for the HMI to send updates about its capabilities to SDL Core.
 For example, if an app requests a new template configuration, after switching to that view the HMI must send an `OnSystemCapabilityUpdated` notification for `"systemCapabilityType": "DISPLAYS"`.

-!!!
-NOTE
-Even though `UI.SetDisplayLayout` is deprecated, the HMI can still receive requests to change layouts from this RPC from older applications.
-It is important that the response for `UI.SetDisplayLayout` includes accurate display capabilities for the new layout as well.
-!!!

 As an example, if SDL Core requests to change the layout to the `MEDIA` template, the `OnSystemCapabilitiesUpdated` notification parameters may look something like this (taken from the [Generic HMI](https://github.com/smartdevicelink/generic_hmi)):
 ```JSON